louthy/language-ext/Major Version Release Notes/Version 5/README.md

 	- All computation based monads rewritten to use transducers
 - Infinite recursion in monads
 - Streaming effects
-	- By calling `many(stream)` in any monafic expression you instantly turn the monad into a stream.
+	- By calling `many(stream)` in any monad or monad-transformer expression you instantly turn the monad into a stream.
 	- Supported streams: `IAsyncEnumerable`, `IEnumerable`, `IObservable`
 - Auto-resource managment (`use` / `release`)
 - `Pure` / `Fail` monads